cascadiajs/2013.cascadiajs.com/adventures-in-mobile-web-and-hybrid-apps-with-javascript.md

 ![efernie](https://raw.github.com/cascadiajs/2013.cascadiajs.com/master/images/ericfernberg.png)

-Eric Fernberg works for Maxwell Health a start up based in boston ma.
-Where I work on the mobile apps using node.js javascript to power them.
+Eric Fernberg works for Maxwell Health a start up based in Boston MA.
+Where I work on the mobile apps using node.js and javascript to power them.